American Association for the Advancement of Science: EurekAlert!

-In 1996, AAAS launched the EurekAlert! website, an editorially independent, non-profit news release distribution service covering all areas of science, medicine and technology.
+In 1996, AAAS launched the EurekAlert! website, an editorially independent nonprofit news release distribution service covering all areas of science, medicine and technology.
 EurekAlert! provides news in English, Spanish, French, German, Portuguese, Japanese, and, from 2007, in Chinese.

 Working staff journalists and freelancers who meet eligibility guidelines can access the latest studies before publication and obtain embargoed information in compliance with the U.S. Securities and Exchange Commission's Regulation Fair Disclosure policy.
 By early 2018, more than 14,000 reporters from more than 90 countries have registered for free access to embargoed materials.
 More than 5,000 active public information officers from 2,300 universities, academic journals, government agencies, and medical centers are credentialed to provide new releases to reporters and the public through the system.

 In 1998, European science organizations countered Eurekalert! with a press release distribution service AlphaGalileo.

 EurekAlert! has fallen under criticism for lack of press release standards and for generating churnalism.